Matt Cain (writer)

-Matthew Joseph Cain (born 27 December 1974) is a British writer and broadcaster.
+Matthew Joseph Cain (born 27 December 1974) is a British writer, broadcaster and publisher.
 He is best known for the novels The Madonna of Bolton, The Secret Life of Albert Entwistle, Becoming Ted and One Love.
 In the New Year's Honours List 2025 Cain was appointed a Member of the Order of the British Empire (MBE) for services to LGBTQ+ culture.

 Career

 Cain was born in Bury, Greater Manchester, England, and brought up in nearby Bolton.
 He was educated at state schools and then Queens' College Cambridge University.

 Cain spent ten years making arts and entertainment programmes for ITV, including documentaries about Freddie Mercury, Mamma Mia! and The Da Vinci Code, and profiles of Ian McKellen, Darcey Bussell and Will Young for The South Bank Show.

 Between 2010 and 2013, Cain worked in front of the camera as Channel 4 News' first-ever culture editor, a role in which he attracted acclaim for his coverage of the Women's Prize for Fiction, the Mercury Music Prize and the Turner Prize, as well as interviews with Grayson Perry, the Spice Girls and Pedro Almodóvar.

 Cain's first novel, Shot Through the Heart (ISBN 978-1447238294), was published by Pan Macmillan in 2014.
 The second, Nothing But Trouble, (ISBN 978-1447238300) was published in 2015.

 Between 2016 and 2018 Cain worked as editor-in-chief of Attitude, a UK magazine for gay men.
 Whilst in the role he negotiated world-exclusive covers with Sam Smith, Ricky Martin and James Corden, launched and hosted the #AttitudeHeroes podcast, and ran the Attitude Awards, hosted by Tom Daley, with winners including Prince Harry and Kylie Minogue.
 He also wrote exclusive reports on his personal experience of HIV/AIDS prevention drug PrEP, homophobia in Russia, and life for gay people in China.

 As a freelance journalist, Cain has written articles for all the UK's major newspapers and appeared on Sky News, BBC Breakfast and Good Morning Britain.
 He was a judge for the 2013 Costa Book Awards, and the Polari First Novel Prize 2014 and continues to judge the South Bank Sky Arts Awards.
 He has been nominated for Stonewall's Writer of the Year award and in September 2017 was voted winner of Diversity in Media's Journalist of the Year award.